 - If you have any further questions about studying at / applying to King’s, please contact firstname.lastname@example.org.

-- Students interested in Philosophy may also like to consider Asian and Middle Eastern Studies, English, History, Modern and Medieval Languages and Theology and Religious Studies.
+- Students interested in Philosophy may also like to consider Asian and Middle Eastern Studies, English, History, Modern and Medieval Languages and Theology, Religion and Philosophy of Religion.